Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Update a message

-Use the `update` method to update a message identified by threadId and messageId.
+Use the `update` method to update a message in a thread.

 - `UpdateChatMessageRequest` is the model to pass to this method.
 - `priority` is the chat message priority `ChatMessagePriority`, such as 'Normal' or 'High', if not specified, 'Normal' will be set.